Today’s blog is authored by Joanna Belbey, Social Media and Compliance Specialist, Actiance. Follow Joanna @Belbey or connect with her on LinkedIn.

-To continue with my prior blog, Belbey Blogs: FINRA Annual Conference 2013 – Part I of III (Suitability, Elisse Walter, Fraud) here are the highlights of the sessions that I attended at the FINRA Annual Conference:
+To continue with my prior blogs Belbey Blogs: FINRA Annual Conference 2013 – Part I of III (Suitability, Elisse Walter, Fraud) and Belbey Blogs: FINRA Annual Conference 2013 – Part II of III (Cyber Security, Using Social Media Tools), this is the third in a three part series that highlights the sessions that I attended:

-PS.
-For those of you who are just getting started, here are resources that were provided at this session:
+For those of you who are just getting started, here are some of the resources that were provided at this session:

 FINRA Regulatory Notices: